Not Your Typical Healthy Gingerbread Latte Recipe

-Healthier Gingerbread Latte Recipe (with an Immune Boost!)
+A Healthier Gingerbread Latte Recipe

 There are few things cozier than a steaming hot beverage on a cold day!
-The gingerbread latte is the perfect bribe to get yourself out of bed on a chilly day or treat yourself after a brisk morning walk.
+This gingerbread latte recipe is the perfect bribe to get yourself out of bed on a chilly day or treat yourself after a brisk morning walk.

 Either way, the basic version of this latte uses ground coffee from Four Sigmatic that has natural and wholesome nutrients built right into it!

-The probiotics source in the ground mushroom coffee comes from Bacillus subtilis, which is a heat-resistant probiotic.
+The probiotic source in the ground mushroom coffee comes from Bacillus subtilis, which is a heat-resistant probiotic.
 Kind of essential since you have to brew coffee at high temperatures.

 3/4 cup of coffee or 3 shots of espresso